 The arrangements are as set out in the Articles and Funding Agreement.
 Trustees are appointed for a fixed term.
-The Principal is an ex officio member of the Governing Body.
+The Principal is an ex officio member of the Governing Body (also referred to as "The Board of Trustees" or "The Board").
 Parent Trustees and the staff Trustees are elected to office or appointed if there are insufficient candidates offering themselves for election.
 The Articles of Association make provision for 15 Trustees (6 parents, 1 staff - teaching, 1 staff non-teaching, and 6 others plus the Accounting Officer).